 Summary and next steps

-What EXT:solr Achieves
+What EXT:solr Delivers

 EXT:solr connects TYPO3 to an Apache Solr server and provides a complete enterprise search infrastructure:

-Full-text Search
+Full-Text Search

 Faceted Navigation

-Filter by category, date, type, or any custom field – just like in any modern online shop.
+Filter by category, date, type or any custom field – just like in any modern online shop.

 Autocomplete

-Real-time search suggestions even before pressing the Enter key.
+Real-time search suggestions, even before pressing the Enter key.
 With top-result previews.

 Architecture Overview